Planning a VFR Cross-Country Flight

 Get a Weather Briefing

-The first and possibly most popular option is to call the flight service station.
-Calling the number 1-800-WX-BRIEF will put you in touch with an air traffic control specialist that is FAA-certified as a Pilot Weather Briefer.
-This is especially helpful if you need assistance translating weather codes or if you have questions about the weather.
+You can get weather information by contacting a Federal Aviation Administration (FAA) Flight Service station (FSS).
+Calling 1-800-WX-BRIEF (1-800-992-7433) will put you in touch with an air traffic control (ATC) specialist who is certified by the FAA as a pilot weather briefer.
+This is especially helpful if you need assistance translating weather codes or if you have any weather-related questions.

-Finally, pilots can use any of the widely-used sources for weather information, as long as they can be considered reliable.
-An individual person's weather blog may not be the most reliable source, for example.
-Stick to NOAA, airport weather observation reports, and pilot reports.
+Finally, pilots can use one of a number of other widely available sources for weather information, so long as it can be considered reliable.
+That generally means sticking with the National Oceanic and Atmospheric Administration, airport weather observation reports, and pilot reports.

 Choose an Altitude and Cruise Profile

-You'll need to complete the speed, distance, and time for each leg of the flight, as well as fuel consumption.
+You'll need to calculate the speed, distance, and time for each leg of the flight, as well as the fuel consumption.
 It's easiest to follow a navigation log form for this.
-You can do it by hand (with the help of a flight computer) or use a trusted computer or iPad application like ForeFlight.
-If you're a student, your instructor will probably require you to be able to do all of the calculations by hand.
+You can do it by hand, with the help of a flight computer, or with an iPad application like ForeFlight, although your instructor may require you to be able to do all of the computations without any electronic assistance.
+Utilizing a navigation log can help you organize the data in a way that makes sense.

 Familiarize Yourself With the Airport

-Besides getting familiar with the airport layout, you should know which FBO to use and the hours of operation.
+Besides getting familiar with the airport layout, you should know which fixed base operator (provider of airport services) to use and its hours of operation.
 You'll want to make sure fuel and other services are available if and when you need them.
-Besides, you'll probably need a restroom.
+And you'll probably need a restroom.

 Double-Check Your Equipment

-If you're reliant on certain navigational instruments, make sure they work.
-Ensure the GPS database is up to date and working, and make sure the VOT check has been done to ensure the VOR system is reliable.
+If you're reliant on certain navigational instruments, ensure they are in working order.
+Check that the GPS database is up-to-date and operational and that the FAA's VOR test facility check has been done and that the VOR is reliable.

 Make sure you are equipped with survival gear, appropriate clothing for the weather, flashlights, charts, and water.
 And don't forget to charge your iPad.